Dirkster99/AvalonDock/README.md

 This repository contains **additional bug fixes and a feature added** fork from: https://github.com/xceedsoftware/wpftoolkit

 Be sure to checkout the <a href="https://github.com/Dirkster99/AvalonDock/wiki">Wiki for more details</a>.

-The repository also contains a Log4Net branch for debugging interactive issues with a close enough branch.
-There are also Log4Net demo executables in the 3.4.01 (or later) realease for additional debugging fun.
+# Fixed WPFToolkit Open Source Version

+There is also an open source repository https://github.com/dotnetprojects/WpfExtendedToolkit if you are looking for a fixed and stable version of all other (other than AvalonDock) components from the WPFToolKit.

 # Feature Added - Dark and Light VS 2013 Theme